The Boys : Season 2

 The gore and violence contribute nothing.
 They don’t reveal a profound truth about humanity or elevate the story.
 They exist only to shock you.

 I won’t deny I’m still watching, because the show is compelling.
-However, I do wonder whether, as with Preacher (2016), I’ll start the next season only to immediately think, ‘well, that’s enough of that, then’.
+However, I do wonder whether, as with Preacher from the same team, I’ll start the next season only to immediately think, ‘well, that’s enough of that, then’.
 The Boys is never far from that point.
 A bleak world without empathy and compassion is not novel or imaginative, it’s trite and oppressive.
 I don’t care about most of the characters; only Starlight and M.M. seem worth being invested in.
 Butcher is an unlikeable psychopath and the true hero of the story.

 Queen Maeve has nothing to do except be subjugated, refuse to be involved in anything, and then play the deus ex machina in every other scene.
 Becca is disposable—Pajiba’s Dustin Rowles explains it well: